Munich-Quantum-Software-Stack/MQSS-Passes-Suite/CONTRIBUTING.md

 git push origin custom-pass/name-of-pass
 ```

-8. **Create a Pull Request**: Open a pull request from your branch to the original repository.
+8. **Create a Pull Request**: Open a pull request from your branch to the Plugins branch in the original repository.

 9. **Discuss and Revise**: Engage in any discussions or changes requested by the maintainers.